mmacy/mmacy/README.md

 ### ☮️ Be excellent to each other. ☮️

-Projects I've hacked on in the last year:
+Projects I've hacked on in the last year or so:

 - 🤖 [Panel-of-experts RPG library](https://github.com/mmacy/panel-rpglib)
 - 🎲 [OSR Console: Adventures in turn-based text](https://github.com/osrapps/osr-console/tree/main)